nfotinakes/mrc_volunteer_system/README.md

 The client/front end is structured with each major page organized within the `client/src/scenes` subdirectory, with `index.js` as the entry level component, `App.js` as the main component, and any additional sub-components are located in that folder.
 Global components such as the Sidebar and Topbar are located in the `client/src/scenes/global` subdirectory, and any additional variable components, such as the analytical BarChart are located in the `client/src/components` folder.
 If you wish to add more Nivo charts, add them here.

-The `.env` file contains the API URL to use site-wide, edit this to your URL.
+The `.env.example` file gives an example of the enviroment variable file for the API URL to use site-wide, edit this to your URL and rename file to `.env`.

 The client-side makes heavy use of the React library [Material UI](https://mui.com/) such as the following MUI components: